Jean O’Leary — Part 1

-You all tell me go and hide my tail between my legs.
+Sylvia Rivera: You all tell me go and hide my tail between my legs.
 I will not for longer put up with this shit.
 I have been beaten.
 I have had my nose broken.
 I have been thrown in jail.
 I have lost my job.
 I have lost my apartment.
 For gay liberation.
 And you all treat me this way?
 What the fuck’s wrong with you all?
 Think about that.
-The people that are trying to do something for all of us and not men and women that belong to a white middle class white club.
+The people that are trying to do something for all of us and not men and women that belong to a white middle-class white club.
 And that’s what you all belong to.
-Revolution now….
+Revolution now!

-Jean was reluctant to talk about what happened.
-The Jean I was sitting with outside The Ivy was not proud of what her twenty-five-year-old self had done.
+EM Narration: Jean was reluctant to talk about what happened.
+The Jean I was sitting with outside The Ivy was not proud of what her 25-year-old self had done.

-Jean: This is so embarrassing.
-You’re not going to print this are you?
-You now, I hate this, because, you know, oh, well, anyway…
+JO: This is so embarrassing.
+You’re not going to print this, are you?
+You know, I hate this, because, you know, oh, well, anyway…

 So, I guess the thing with the transvestites—I would never do this now—but in those days, it was like, well, here’s a man dressing up as a woman and wearing all the things that we’re trying to break free of.